United States drone base in Seychelles: Operations

 The US and Seychellois governments claimed that the main purpose of the base was to track pirates in the region, but as late as 2011, a senior official said the US had not yet used the drones for that purpose.
 Another stated goal was to have surveillance missions over Somalia.

-While officially the drones were supposed to be unarmed, there were secret discussions with the Seychelles to arm them, revealed by the United States diplomatic cables leak (of WikiLeaks) in 2011.
+While the drones were officially unarmed, there were secret discussions with the Seychelles about possibly asking if they could arm them, revealed by the United States diplomatic cables leak in 2011.

 In April 2011, the operations were paused, but they were resumed in September 2011.
 Since then armed MQ-9 Reaper drones have been flown from the base to strike Al Qaeda affiliates in Somalia, supplementing the strikes from the Camp Lemonnier drone base in Djibouti.

-A drone crashed due to mechanical reasons when landing in December 2011 and another drone crashed into the sea in April 2012 soon after take off.
+A drone crashed due to mechanical reasons when landing in December 2011 and another drone crashed into the sea in April 2012 soon after takeoff.